Bayesian Algorithmic Mechanism Design: Reduction: Ideal Model

 \begin{lemma} $\ialg$ is monotone. \end{lemma}

-\begin{proof} It is enough to show that each agent has a monotone allocation rule.
-By construction the allocation rule satisfies $\ialloci(\vali) = \gbar(\disti(\vali))$, which is the derivative of a convex function and therefore monotone. \end{proof}
+\begin{proof} We must show that each agent has a monotone allocation rule.
+The allocation rule for agent $i$ is precisely $\ialloci(\vali) = \gbar(\disti(\vali))$, which is the derivative of a convex function and therefore monotone. \end{proof}

 \begin{lemma} If $\alg$ is a Bayesian $\approxratio$-approximation then $\ialg$ is a Bayesian $\approxratio$-approximation. \end{lemma}